-You can select the number of months included in your analysis by clicking on the drop-down next to Number of months.
-You can view up to 36 months in your cohort analysis.
+You can select the starting month and year in your analysis by clicking on the drop-down next to Starting month.
+You can create a cohort starting at any point in time.

 You can choose to view the data relative to the previous month cell or relative to the starting month (original cohort value) via the Relative to drop down.